Improving Lateral Movement In Soccer

 By adeptly shifting from side to side, players can manipulate defenders’ positioning, creating pockets of space for themselves or their teammates.
 This unlocks passing lanes, facilitates dribbling opportunities, and disrupts the opposition’s defensive structure.

-See also Strength Training For Soccer Speed
+See also Scissor Kicks For Speed Development

 2. Evading Defenders